Oozeyard/BlenTard/README.md

 # BlenTard
-Blender-like made with QT &amp; OpenGl
+Blender like made with QT &amp; OpenGl

 ## Requirement :
 - Assimp